Team-Seaways/Smart_Personal_Task_Manager/README.md

 | [Emre Can Tuncer](https://github.com/ectdev) |
 | [Alperen Özdelen](https://github.com/AlperenOzdelen) |

----

-## 🔎 Project Success Criteria

-The system will be considered successful when:

-- Users can efficiently manage tasks with improved prioritization
-- Calendar visualizations support clear planning and workload control
-- Reminder and recurring task behaviors function accurately
-- Users experience enhanced productivity through structure, insights, and usability

----

 > 📌 SPTM focuses on delivering a meaningful and structured productivity experience aligned with time-management principles, without overwhelming the user.